LoveJudgement/EOPlugin-KCPSTerminal/README.md

 ## What's Implemented and What's not

-As of KCPS version 1.2.7.5, all features that do not use fleet presets (艦隊編成記録) should work.
+As of KCPS version 1.2.7.5, all features (probably) should work.

 ### Implemented